 - Maintain timely and accurate records of the project.

 - Keep all scheduled appointments with True Colors Fund staff.

 - Identify and recommend opportunities for continuous improvement of the True Fellowship program

 All materials should be submitted by March 1, 2019.
 If you have any questions or comments regarding this application, please email [email protected].
 We're super stoked to review your applications and learn what an amazing human you are!

 True Advocacy Fellow

-The True Advocacy Fellowship provides a young person the opportunity to act as a national and state representative as it pertains to state administrative and legislative public policy, advocacy, and grassroots movement building.
+The True Advocacy Fellowship gives one young person the opportunity to act as a national and state representative as it pertains to state administrative education, public policy, advocacy, and grassroots movement building.

 True Research Fellow

 The True Research Fellowship provides one young person the opportunity to update an educational resource.
 This Fellowship requires community involvement at both the national and local levels, tapping into experts working on issues that affect youth homelessness through an LGBTQ lens.
 This resource is a culmination and compilation of the most recent research in the field.
 The fellow will be conducting outreach to existing and potential contributors, leading the review process with the True Colors Fund team and youth reviewers.
 The Fellow will have an opportunity to be listed as an editor of the resource upon completion.